-I recently finished Jeff Gerke’s “The First 50 Pages,” and of course, half the book is highlighted.
+I read Jeff Gerke’s “The First 50 Pages,” and of course, half the book is highlighted.
 Since I found the book to be useful, and I learned a lot reading it, I decided to outline some of the main points of the book.

 “We have to engage your reader, first and foremost.
 You have to introduce your hero…establish the context of the story…reveal the genre and milieu and your story world…set up the tone of the book…presenting the stakes, introducing the antagonist, establishing the hero’s desires, starting the main character’s inner journey, and getting a ticking time bomb to start ticking down.”

 That’s a lot to do in the first 50 pages…

 “A weak first line is a killer.
 You get only one first line, so make sure it’s carefully thought-out.”

 “…don’t start your novel with a dream.”

 “Your opening line must hook your reader.
 You must start with action.
 But that doesn’t mean you have to have a battle scene or anything that needs to blow up.
 It simply means it must be interesting to the reader.”